-- Child care including healthy eating, coping with sleep problems, childhood illnesses
+- Child care including healthy eating, coping with sleep problems and childhood illnesses

-- Early learning – helping children learn new skills such as reading, counting
+- Early learning - help children learn new skills such as reading and counting

-- How to help children cope with new experiences – visits to hospital, starting playgroup or school, the arrival of a new baby
+- How to help children cope with new experiences, such as visits to hospital, starting playgroup or school, and the arrival of a new baby

 - Let's talk about feelings - books and more to help your family get along better